/ Updated 22 Apr 2026 45 min read / ,

 Hard limits

-These catch problems regardless of whether individual jobs are configured correctly:
+These catch problems regardless of whether individual jobs are configured correctly, ordered by leverage:

-• queue:work --tries=3 — set this on your worker command or supervisor config.
+• queue:work --tries=3 -- set this on your worker command or supervisor config.
 Acts as a floor even if a job class forgets $tries.
 On Vapor, set SQS_TRIES=3 in your environment.
+If you run an SQS dead letter queue with maxReceiveCount as your retry ceiling, set SQS_TRIES=0 instead so Laravel releases the message back and the DLQ handles the cap at the infrastructure layer.

 A base job class